absmach/magistrala/twins/README.md

 # Twins

 Service twins is used for CRUD and update of digital twins.
-Twin is a semantic representation of a real world entity, be it device, application or something else.
-It holds the sequence of attribute based definitions of a real world thing and refers to the time series of definition based states that hold the historical data about the represented real world thing.
+Twin is a semantic representation of a real world data system consisting of data producers and consumers.
+It stores the sequence of attribute based definitions of a system and refers to a time series of definition based states that store the system historical data.

 ## Configuration